Vicba/Sociali/README.md

 Sociali is a simple instagram like app build in MERN stack. (mongoDB, Express, React, Node) You can like users posts and create, delete your own posts.

+(This is a progressive web app, you can use the site as an app on your homescreen 📱)

 # Status
 Pending: still need to work on the site. (school refuses me to have free time 🙃 )